What is a United Utilities Water Meter?

 What Are the Disadvantages of a United Utilities Water Meter?

-Whilst most households will benefit from having a United Utilities water meter installed, there are some disadvantages.
+Whilst most households will benefit from having a United Utilities water meter installed, there are some disadvantages worth weighing up before you commit.
+The main drawbacks concern large families, fluctuating monthly bills, and the potential impact on the resale value of your home.

-• Higher bills - So whilst single occupant households may see savings on their water mill, households with large families may end up with higher bills.
+- Higher bills - Whilst single occupant households may see savings on their water bill, households with large families may end up with higher bills.
 You may have to change your water consumption to reduce the amount of water you use.

 Can I Have a United Utilities Water Meter Removed?

-For customers who don’t have a United Utilities water meter, you have a two-year trial period during which you can test the United Utilities water meter to see if it will save you money on your United Utilities bill.
+For customers who don't already have a meter and decide to install one, United Utilities offers a two-year trial period during which you can test the water meter to see if it will save you money.
+If it doesn't, you can go back to unmetered billing at the end of the trial.

 Customers who have moved into a property with a United Utilities water meter already in place cannot request a removal.
-The Water Industry Act does not allow the removal of a water meter in this circumstance.
+The Water Industry Act does not allow the removal of a water meter in this circumstance, so if your new home came with a meter fitted, you are stuck with metered billing.

 Can You Trial a United Utilities Water Meter?

-Yes!
-You can have a two-year trial of the United Utilities water meter to see if it saves you money on your water bill.
+Yes - you can have a two-year trial of the United Utilities water meter to see if it saves you money on your water bill.
+The trial is risk-free because it comes with a lowest bill guarantee, which means you never pay more during the trial than you would on your old unmetered rate.

 What's also nice about the two-year trial is that United Utilities offer a lowest bill guarantee.
 This means you will pay the metered rate if it's cheaper or continue with your unmetered rate if that would have been cheaper.